smudge/decks/railsconf-2022/slides.md

 ![incentives-3](/images/incentives-3.png)

 <!--
-And so we had a complete misalignment in incentives.
+And so we had three completely misaligned teams with misaligned incentives.
 -->

 ---